nixworks/public/news/2011/03/16/README.md

 ##### Raymond Davis
 ### [Raymond Davis, an official with the United States embassy in Pakistan, is acquitted of charges of two counts of murder and released from jail after compensation is paid to the victims' families, the result of intense diplomatic talks between the United States and Pakistan.](/news/2011/03/16/raymond-davis-an-official-with-the-united-states-embassy-in-pakistan-is-acquitted-of-charges-of-two-counts-of-murder-and-released-from-jai.md)
-_Context: Raymond Davis, United States, Pakistan_
+_Context: United States, Pakistan, Raymond Davis_

 ##### Hillary Clinton
 ### [Hillary Clinton, the United States Secretary of State, states that she will not serve a second term in President Obama's Cabinet if he is reelected in 2012 and will retire from public life. ](/news/2011/03/16/hillary-clinton-the-united-states-secretary-of-state-states-that-she-will-not-serve-a-second-term-in-president-obama-s-cabinet-if-he-is-re.md)
-_Context: U.S. President, United States Secretary of State, United States presidential election, 2012, Barack Obama, Hillary Clinton_
+_Context: United States presidential election, 2012, U.S. President, Barack Obama, United States Secretary of State, Hillary Clinton_

 ##### Governor
 ### [The Governor of Michigan Rick Snyder signs legislation giving enhanced powers to emergency managers appointed to manage cities and schools including the power to terminate union contracts. ](/news/2011/03/16/the-governor-of-michigan-rick-snyder-signs-legislation-giving-enhanced-powers-to-emergency-managers-appointed-to-manage-cities-and-schools-i.md)